-Also, understanding your target audience is key.
-More and more social media networks are gaining popularity and some regions of the world (especially APAC), have their own specific channels seeing success.
+Also, understanding your target market is key.
+More and more social media networks are gaining popularity, and some regions of the world (especially APAC) have their own specific channels seeing success.

 However, social media advertising has its pitfalls.
-Making sure you understand what you want to achieve and can expect from various types of campaign and budget in advance is critical to your success.
+Making sure you understand what you want to achieve and can expect from various types of campaigns and marketing budgets in advance is critical to your success.

-Related read: How To Utilize Social Media For Your Ecommerce Business: An Easy Guide
+Related read: How To Use Social Media For Ecommerce: An Easy Guide

-In reality, there are lots of controls that ensure your spend is never more than you wish it to be.
-Bidding on the cost of a click is typically driven by the amount of others advertising the same products or keywords at any time.
+In reality, there are lots of controls that ensure your spending is never more than you wish it to be.
+Bidding on the cost of a click is typically driven by the number of others advertising the same products or keywords at any time.
 So the more competing for the click, the more expensive they become.

 The forerunners in PPC are considered to be Google Ads and Google Shopping Ads.
 Bing and other search engines and websites also offer PPC-based campaigns.

-PPC can be used in a variety of ways from banner displays, video content on YouTube, or search-based advertising.
-Search-based campaigns will display your advert when the target keywords are used by the user searching within a search engine.
+PPC can be used in a variety of ways, from banner displays, video content on YouTube, or search-based advertising.
+Search-based campaigns will display your ad when the target keywords are used by the user searching within a search engine.

 Specific shopping campaigns are where your product catalog supplies the keyword information to denote what search terms on Google will display your shopping ad.
 The strength of your product titles, imagery, descriptions, and, more often than not, selling price will denote the success and volume of clicks to your website.

-PPC campaigns can help position your site in front of relevant customers from day one whilst you work on organic SEO campaign efforts that will require a number of months to be coordinated, researched and tested before they really deliver on any serious volumes of traffic.
+PPC campaigns can help position your site in front of relevant customers from day one whilst you work on organic SEO campaign efforts that will require a number of months to be coordinated, researched, and tested before they really deliver any serious volumes of traffic.

 SEO for ecommerce, or search engine optimization, is really something that should be carried out by all.
 SEO typically has no cost bar the investment of time and effort.